scarborough-courtney/ohimanual/tutorials/use_tbx_to_modify_pressures_resilience.md

 > 1. Create new pressure layer(s) and save in the `layers` folder
 > 2. Register pressure layer(s) in `layers.csv`
 > 3. Register pressure layer(s) in `pressures_matrix.csv`
-  + a. set the pressure category
+  + a.
+Set the pressure category
-  + b. identify the goals affected and set the weighting
+  + b.
+Identify the goals affected and set the weighting
-  + c. modify the resilience matrix (if necessary)
+  + c.
+Modify the resilience matrix (if necessary)

 We will now go through the following steps using the input and output effects of desalination operations as an example (adding two new pressure layers).